mouyong/mouyong.github.io/source/_posts/2016-08-11-hello-world.md

 ---
 title: Hello World
-tags: Hello world
-description: 这里是关于hexo的介绍
 date: 2016-08-11 14:44:51
 categories: hello world
+tags: Hello world
+english_title: hello-world
 ---
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 ## Quick Start